ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological Definition**

-Chromosomal locations based on named features.
+Chromosomal locations based on named features, including named landmarks, cytobands, and regions observed from chromosomal staining techniques.

 **Computational Definition**

-A ChromosomeLocation is a :ref:`Location` that is defined by a named chromosomal features.
+A ChromosomeLocation is a :ref:`Location` that is defined by named chromosomal features.

 **Information Model**